alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 You must send a valid import permit from the competent authority with your application.

 [SME question: Where do you send your permit?]

-####Schedule 1 controlled drugs

-Each shipment of schedule 1 controlled drugs will require:

-- an individual export authorisation application
-- a valid import permit from the relevant authorities in the country where you’re exporting to
-- a domestic export licence

-[SME question: how do users get an individual export authorisation application and a domestic export licence?]

 ####Renew your licence